2012 Bradford West by-election

-The Bradford West by-election was a by-election in the House of Commons constituency of Bradford West, which was held on Thursday 29 March 2012.
-The writ for the by-election was moved and accepted on 6 March 2012.
+On 29 March 2012, a by-election was held for the UK House of Commons constituency of Bradford West.
 It was unexpectedly won by George Galloway of the Respect Party who defeated the Labour Party candidate by a large margin in a result referred to by Galloway as the "Bradford Spring" (by analogy with the Arab Spring).
 Galloway said the election result was Bradford's "peaceful democratic uprising" version of the riots which swept through England in August 2011.

 The result was such a surprise as to cause the Joseph Rowntree Reform Trust to commission a report to study the campaign.

 Background

 Constituency

-Bradford West covers the western areas of City of Bradford.
+Bradford West covers the western areas of the City of Bradford local government district, including the city centre.
 Suburbs include Clayton, Heaton, Manningham, Toller, Thornton and Allerton.

 Trigger

 On 29 February 2012, the incumbent Member of Parliament for Bradford West, Marsha Singh, announced his intention to resign due to "serious illness".
 (He died four months later.)
 His most recent contribution in the House of Commons came in October 2009.
 As MPs cannot officially resign from the House of Commons, Singh was appointed to the role of Steward and Bailiff of the Three Hundreds of Chiltern by the Chancellor of the Exchequer, thus disqualifying him from the House.

 On 6 March 2012, a motion to issue the writ for the by-election was successfully moved by Shadow Chief Whip Rosie Winterton, setting polling day as 29 March.
 Nominations closed at 4 pm on Wednesday 14 March.